ubccr/xdmod/docs/howto-normalized-avg-processors.md

-### To add Noramlized Avg Processors back to XDMoD add the following json to the following locations.
+The Normalized Avg Processor statistic is available if you add the following JSON and SQL Files to the XDMoD project.

+1. Add the follwing to:
 - configuration/datawarehouse.d/ref/Job-Statistics.json
 ```json
     "normalized_avg_processors": {